RnbWd/sinopia-docker/README.md

 > [Sinopia](https://github.com/rlidwka/sinopia) is a private npm repository server.

 **Notice**
-> Major update for stability  - currently using the orignal, [unmodified repo](https://github.com/rlidwka/sinopia) and [node v0.10](https://nodejs.org/docs/latest-v0.10.x/api/)
+> Major update for stability  - currently using the orignal, [unmodified repo](https://github.com/rlidwka/sinopia) and [node v0.10](https://nodejs.org/docs/latest-v0.10.x/api/).
+The file structure has been modified - the sinopia repo is located at /sinopia/registry.
+The hotfix for easily using a proxy isn't in the main source (I'll build a new version tagged proxy with my fork).
+Eventually this version will be only tagged as stable.
+See [this issue](https://github.com/rlidwka/sinopia/issues/376) for speculation on the future of sinopia.

 ### Recommend Usage